utsav0/daily-dev-tips/src/pages/posts/converting-existing-css-into-tailwind-classes.md

 Unfortionally Tailwind doesn't come with this exact color, but it does come with the option to add our own colors!

-To do this, we have to add the custom color to the `tailwind.config.js` file.
+To do this, we must add the custom color to the `tailwind.config.js` file.

 We can extend our custom color in the `theme` section under `colors` like so: